melon-code/CrossZeroWindows/README.md

 Game loop and user interface are achieved with `WinForms` tools.

-The game provides an option to choose game field size and type of players (computer or player).
+The game provides options to choose game field size and type of players (computer or player).